 Rick Owens spring/summer 18.
 Photography Mitchell Sams.

-Having worked across the modelling industry -- starting out as a model agent during the dawn of the supers to working with renowned photographer David Sims in the 00s before launching AM Casting -- Angus Munro is uniquely placed to discuss the importance of finding the right face for the right client.
-After casting more than twenty shows this season and before his attentions turn to editorials, campaigns and autumn/winter 18, he answers the ten questions we always wanted to ask a casting director.
+Angus Munro has worked across the modeling industry, from starting out as a model agent during the dawn of the supers to working with renowned photographer David Sims in the 00s before going on to launch AM Casting.
+He is uniquely placed to discuss the importance of finding the right face for the right client.
+After casting more than twenty shows this season and before his attentions turns to editorials, campaigns, and fall/winter 18, he answers the ten questions we always wanted to ask a casting director.
 From whether or not there's more to life than being really, really ridiculously good looking to the extent his job has altered his own view of beauty, Munro reveals all...

 Who or what attracted you to the fashion industry?